burninc0de/quickshelldock/readme.md

 Minimal Hyprland dock/launchpad built with [Quickshell](https://quickshell.outfoxxie.de/).
 Launches apps, tracks running windows, and auto-hides when windows are present.

-This is a **proof of concept** — not a full taskbar.
-There are no window thumbnails, no subprocess tracking, no icon rearrangement, no drag-and-drop.
-The scope is deliberately tight: a fast launcher for your pinned apps that gets out of the way when you don't need it.
+This is a **proof of concept**.
+The scope is deliberately tight by design — no window thumbnails, no subprocess tracking, no icon rearrangement, no drag-and-drop.
+Just a fast launcher for your pinned apps that gets out of the way when you don't need it.

 > **Note:** If you already run another Quickshell-based panel/bar, this dock may conflict (Quickshell doesn't support multiple independent instances well).
 Test in an isolated session first.